 LOC will then manage the treatment with appointments by Skype, Zoom or Facetime.

 The Cunningham brace is the brainchild of Jerald Cunningham, a certified American prosthetist and orthotist.

 It is a flexible brace that is only fitted to the affected leg and allows movement for all of the normal activities.

-Developed from observing the distress to both child and parent with the Boots and Bar approach.
+Gerald developed his brace in response to observing the distress to both child and parent with the Boots and Bar approach.

 He has also been a guest lecturer for the University of New England's PhD Physical Therapy program.

 Jerald is constantly working to bring new, patient-inspired solutions to reality in the form of the Cunningham brace.